SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 One of the more reliable defensive measure Fuuton users are capable of deploying, this creates a sphere of whipping winds around them.
 Aside from dramatically tossing their hair, causing loose clothes to flap about, and knocking up loose terrain, this makes a sufficiently skilled user virtually impervious to most long-range assaults.

-Chakra: 26
+Chakra: 32
 Upkeep: 5
-Speed: 8
+Speed: 12
 Seal Speed: 16

 Tags: Utility, Self

 Effects:
-The jutsu automatically parries any attack with the projectile tag with a \+5 bonus against raiton and ranged taijutsu.
+The jutsu automatically parries any attack with the projectile tag with a \+5 bonus against ranged taijutsu and ninjutsu weak to it.
 This technique uses your base Accuracy for a B-rank Fuuton, unmodified by status, wounds, temporary bonuses, and so on, though penalties from Fatigue do apply.
 Because it is considered to be the technique parrying incoming attacks, and not you, you cannot modify its accuracy further (such as with Willpower or AP).

-Additionally, you get a \+5 bonus to all grapple rolls.
+Additionally, you get a \+5 bonus to all grapple defense rolls.

 ### **Fuuton: Higashikaze no Me \- Wind Release: Eye of the East Wind**